andrasq/node-qrusage/Readme.md

 #### getrusage.storeUsage( name [,usage] )

-Remember the given usage (or the current usage) and associate it with `name`.
+Remember the provided usage (else the current usage) and associate it with `name`.
 This usage may be referred to by name later in calls to `deltaUsage` and `sumUsage`.

 #### getrusage.removeUsage( name )